 Generate stronger, more unique passwords for each of your online accounts.
 New & Improved!
-(Ominous Edition) The original p@ss™ was such a success we are nearly sold out!
-So why not make it even b...Read More…
+(Ominous Edition) FINAL STOCK - once these sell out, they're gone!
+The original p@ss™ was such a success ...Read More…

 The p@ss™ Mark II key fob lets you generate hard to guess, unique passwords for each of your online accounts.. and you won't have to remember any of them!
 Just 'dial in' using one simple rule, and you can recall every password on demand.
 If one of the many websites or companies you deal with gets hacked, their passwords will be useless for any of your other accounts.
 Your email and banking accounts will be safe since you'll have a semi-random, unique password for every site you use, which have no clear relation to each other.